marianobarrios/tls-channel/README.md

 #### What to do

 Of course, many programmers don't manipulate TCP or TLS streams directly, but use protocol libraries (e.g., [Apache HttpClient](https://hc.apache.org/httpcomponents-client-ga/)).
-However, in the case that direct socket-like access is needed (because, for example, the intent is precisely to write one of those protocol libraries), the programmer has essentially three alternatives:
+However, in the case that direct socket-like access is needed, the programmer has essentially three alternatives:

-- Use the old (implicitly deprecated) socket API.
+1. Use the old (implicitly deprecated) socket API.
 This implies being subject to its limitations, which means, among other things, only blocking behavior.
 - Use SSLEngine directly.
-This is a hard task, which is in most cases completely out of proportion to the effort of writing the application code.
+This is a hard task, which is <em>very</em> difficult to accomplish correctly, and in most cases completely out of proportion to the effort of writing the application code.
 - Use some higher-level IO library, like [Netty](https://netty.io/), [Project Grizzly](https://grizzly.java.net/), [Apache Mina](https://mina.apache.org/) or [JBoss XNIO](http://xnio.jboss.org/).
 These frameworks supply event architectures that intend to easy the task of writing programs that use non-blocking IO.
 They are big framework-like libraries, sometimes themselves with dependencies.
 Using one of these is the path chosen by many, but it is not an option if the programmer cannot commit to a particular event architecture, couple the application code to an idiosyncratic library, or include a big dependency.

 All three alternatives have been taken by many Java libraries and applications, with no clear preference among leading open-source Java projects.
 Even though these options can work reasonable well, there was still no clear and standard solution.